Lancern/mlir-gccjit/README.md

 - A working C++ compiler toolchain that supports C++20 standard.
 - [CMake] with minimum version 3.22.
 - [Ninja] build system (recommended but not mandatory).
 - [LLVM] libraries and development files.
+For now we have only tested LLVM-18.
 - [MLIR] libraries and development files.
+For now we have only tested MLIR-18.
 - [libgccjit] libraries and development files.
+For now we have only tested libgccjit-14.

 [CMake]: https://cmake.org/
 [Ninja]: https://ninja-build.org/